LuneRemer/Analysis-API/Readme.md

 </code>
 </pre>

-## API URL
+## API URL(So far)
 * /api/all
   * Return all tuples in News table
 * /api/join
- * Return Ageanalysis's tuple where newsId is same to News's newsId ** <API contents and URL will be changed depending on what to show on Vue.js> **
+  * Return Ageanalysis's tuple where newsId is same to News's newsId

+** API contents and URL will be changed depending on what to show on Vue.js **